DASHVANTH-03/STAC-Tasks/hardware/Task- 01/README.md

 ## Simulate a simple LED blink using Arduino:

 ### Procedure
-- I connected the cathode of LED directly to the ground port in aurdino and the anode to digital pin 13 with 150 Ω resistor in series.
+- The [circuit](Simulate%20a%20simple%20LED%20blink%20using%20Arduino/circuit.png) connection was made.
-- In programming terminal [code](Simulate%20a%20simple%20LED%20blink%20using%20Arduino/code.ino) was implemented
+- In programming terminal [code](Simulate%20a%20simple%20LED%20blink%20using%20Arduino/code.ino) was implemented.

 #### Theory:
 output voltage of digital pin : 5v<br>
 current rating of LED : 20 mA<br>
 voltage rating of LED : 2v<br>
-resistance is required in series with LED<br>
+resistance is required in series with LED(r)<br>
 using kirchoff loop rule<br>
 5 = (0.02 x r) + 2<br>
 r = 150 Ω<br>